mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   without looking.

-  * The `AF-ON` button does exactly the same thing as half-pressed shooting button, and yet it occupies a very good spot.
+  * The `AF-ON` button does exactly the same thing as half-pressed shooting button, and yet it occupies a very ergonomic spot.
 I use it to set AF point to center, because I often move AF point temporarily and always want to restore it later when I'm done with the scene.

-  * `AE Lock button` is close to `AF-ON` and also is pretty easy to reach without looking.
-I use it to switch between one shot AF and servo AF.
+  * `AE lock button` is close to `AF-ON` and also is pretty easy to reach without looking.
+I use it for depth of field preview.
+By default you see the depth of field with wide open aperture—it does not adjust in real time as you change your aperture value to let the camera auto-focus better is low light and have better image in the view finder.
+Depth of field preview is a useful function which is not assigned to any button by default.

+  * `AF point button` is also in the same region.
+I use it to switch between one-shoot AF and servo AF.

 * `Customize dials` (page 4).
 The two standard dials are OK, except the so-called `Quick control dial` (closer to you) is harder to rotate and by